Furkan2001/Furkan2001/README.md

 I m Furkan and I want to improve myself about Computer and Computer Languages..

 - 👋 Hi, I’m @Furkan2001
-- 👀 I’m interested in C, C++ and Java
+- 👀 I am interested in C, C++ and Java
-- 🌱 I’m currently studying at Gebze Techincal University
+- 🌱 I am currently studying at Gebze Techincal University
+- 🎯 I have been solving question on LeetCode... https://leetcode.com/furkan94/
 - 📫 How to reach me: https://tr.linkedin.com/in/furkan-ekinci-a21638232?trk=people-guest_people_search-card

 <!---